SBoudrias/Inquirer.js/CONTRIBUTING.md

 yarn test
 ```

-And during development, you might want to run vitest in watch mode for quicker interation:
+And during development, you might want to run vitest in watch mode for quicker iteration:

 ```sh
 yarn vitest